deltronxero/Quiz-Master/README.md

 ## ⚠️ Troubleshooting

 **App doesn't load after navigating to http://localhost:3000**
-*   Ensure you've entered your Gemini API key into the .env.local file
+*   Ensure you've entered your Gemini or Chat GPT API key into the .env file

 **"Database is empty" error:**
 *   Ensure your SQLite file has a table.